Babysitter pay rates: What's the going rate for a babysitter?

 How much should you charge for babysitting?

-Before you lock down your own babysitter rate, you'll first need to figure out what other babysitters typically charge families to watch their kids.
+Before you nail down your own babysitter rate, you'll first need to figure out what other babysitters typically charge families to watch their kids.

 One way to do this is by using a babysitting rates calculator to find out what the going rates are in your particular area.
 Another way to do this is by reviewing other babysitters' online profiles to see how much they're charging for babysitting services.
 You'll also be able to see what additional skills, certifications, training or work experience these sitters have that are being reflected in their babysitting fees — and it'll give you ideas for ways to boost your own babysitter resume, too.